withastro/roadmap/proposals/0046-astro-env.md

 getSecret("UNKNOWN_KEY") // string | undefined
 ```

-Under the hood, this feature will rely on [Async Local Storage](https://nodejs.org/api/async_context.html).
+Under the hood, this feature relies on [Async Local Storage](https://nodejs.org/api/async_context.html).
 For instance, this will require the cloudflare adapter to implement a codemod to enable the TODO:flag_name flag in `wrangler.toml`.

 Values will be validated at runtime using the same custom validators as static variables.
 If the key passed is not found in the schema, it will either return a string (ie. raw value) or undefined.
 It's the adapter duty to handle what variables to return (eg. the Cloudflare adapter should not return a R2 binding).

-Below an example of how it could be typed using codegen:

 # Testing Strategy